hendrikp/Plugin_SDK/readme.md

 ==========================
 Extract the files to your Cryengine SDK Folder so that the Code and BinXX/Plugins directory match up.

-If you have a custom GameDll that doesn't contain the PluginManager yet then you will need to recompile it see C++ Integration.
+* If you have a custom GameDll that doesn't contain the PluginManager yet then you will need to recompile it see C++ Integration.
+* If don't use the Standard FreeSDK version but e.g. got a licensed, educational, newer or older version then you might also need to recompile all plugins and the plugin manager.
+  * Adjust the SDK version in ```#define PLUGIN_COMPILED_CDK_VERSION "3.4.0"``` in the file "Plugin_SDK/inc/IPluginBase.h"
+  * Plugins might implement their own ```Check``` Method in this case you might have to adjust the versions used there to match your SDK version.
+  * If the SDK API/ABI didn't change and the version stayed the same then the plugin might be compatible (depends on the buildnr containing breaking changes or different configuration)

 Installing the Visual Studio 2010 Plugin Wizard
 -----------------------------------------------